-A large a sprawling city, Kuala Lumpur is often described as a cultural melting pot of Malay, Chinese and Indian influences with Islamic religion.
-While Gay Kuala Lumpur may not be a capital of gay Asia that’s not to say the city doesn’t have a gay side.
-As KL has become more international a small gay scene has built up, even though homosexuality remains illegal.
+A large and sprawling city, Kuala Lumpur is often described as a cultural melting pot of Malay, Chinese and Indian influences, combined with Islamic religion.
+While Gay Kuala Lumpur may not be a gay Asian capital, that is not to say the city doesn’t have a gay side.
+As KL has become more international, a small gay scene has built up, despite the fact that homosexuality remains illegal.

-Gay Kuala Lumpur has a handful of gay bars and clubs with the biggest nights held at “straight” bars and clubs which host gay-friendly nights.
-There is a large number of professional fun gay saunas and gyms in Gay KL.
+Gay Kuala Lumpur has a handful of gay bars and clubs, with the biggest nights held at straight bars and clubs hosting gay-friendly nights.
+There is also a large number of professional fun gay saunas and gyms in Gay Kuala Lumpur.

-If the gay nightlife scene leaves you wanting more there is plenty other reasons to visit with some of the world’s cheapest 5-star hotels, great shopping, even better food and natural wonders only an hour outside the city.
+If the gay nightlife scene leaves you wanting more, there are plenty of other reasons to visit, including some of the world’s cheapest 5-star hotels, great shopping, even better food and, stunning natural wonders only an hour outside the city.

 Gay Kuala Lumpur Nightlife

-Ok, gay nightlife in Kuala Lumpur is nothing like Bangkok but there is still a scene.
-Weeknights are quite but come weekends there’s plenty action.
-The best gay bars in Kuala Lumpur don’t miss Divine Bliss on Fridays, Marketplace on Saturdays or Malebox @ The Elysium Bar for Sunday nights.
-For smaller gay bars in KL check out Blue Bar and Sky+Land.
+We’ll be honest: gay nightlife in Kuala Lumpur has nothing on cities like Bangkok but there is still a scene.
+Weeknights are quite but come weekends there is action.
+For best gay bars in Kuala Lumpur don’t miss Divine Bliss on Saturday nights for a gay rooftop club.
+For smaller gay bars in KL check out Blue Bar and Nakd Bar.

 Gay Kuala Lumpur Sauna